MicrosoftDocs/azure-dev-docs/articles/javascript/concepts/identity-authentication-users.md

 ---
 title: Authentication and Authorization - JavaScript - Azure
-description: Understand how to developer with Identity, authentication, and users with Azure.
+description: Understand how to develop JavaScript apps with Identity, authentication, and users with Azure.
 ms.topic: reference
 ms.date: 12/09/2020
 ms.custom:  devx-track-js